ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 ### ThePeerNet

-#### Business Description/idea/model:
+#### Business Description/idea/model

 A podcast network as a service.
 Also the media/broadcast division of TSYS Group.

-#### Current status of the business:
+#### Current status of the business

-- Multiple podcast episodes created for the initial show of the podcast network.
+- Five podcast episodes created for the initial show of the podcast network.
 - ReachableCEO is streaming and creating lots of content for turning into free / paid tiers for The ReachableCEO show.

-#### Costs/sale price/margins etc:
+#### Costs/sale price/margins etc

-- Operating costs are quite low.
+- Core operating costs are low (just the domain name).
+KNEL absorbs the hosting costs as part of it's overall service delivery budget.
 - Content production / acquisition / development costs can be high.

-#### Level of (custom) development effort:
+#### Level of (custom) development effort

 Very low.

 - Umbrel handles value 4 value.
 - Castopod handles the podcast creation.
 - KNEL hosts the downloads and ancillary services (open streaming platform, craig , ad server etc).

 ### Starting Line Productions / RackRental

-#### Business Description/idea/model:
+#### Business Description/idea/model

 A private, invite only maker space and (open to all non sanctioned / embargoed persons) network testing lab.
 Very well equipped.
 Soup to nuts small (consumer)(electronics) product prototyping/fabrication and network certification study lab.

-#### Current status of the business:
+#### Current status of the business

 Physical build out is almost complete.
 We’ve had alpha / beta customers and paying customers.

-#### Costs/sale price/margins etc:
+#### Costs/sale price/margins etc

 Substantial capital costs have been incurred for the build out by Wyble Family Office LLC and would need to be recouped before a profit can be turned.

-#### Level of development effort:
+#### Level of development effort

 Low to Moderate.

 Can utilize the bookme plugin and some web hooks to KNEL services for provisioning access etc.

 ### sol-calc

 #### Business Description/idea/model

 #### Current status of the business

 #### Costs/sale price/margins etc

 #### Level of development effort

 ### YourDreamNameHere

 #### Business Description/idea/model

 #### Current status of the business

 #### Costs/sale price/margins etc

 #### Level of development effort

 - YourDreamNameHere (a business in a box to automate domain/social and back office provisioning) (would cross / up sell TeamRental.net as one of the vendor choices).
 Otherwise monthly affiliate revenue from SAAS vendors (quickbooks, office or gmail, etc) and a setup fee (I recommend two months of SAAS affiliate revenue as the setup fee).
 It’s nothing more than a domain and an idea.
 Should be very straightforward to build out using the KNEL micro services and a low code / no code platform (we have a few available and can spin them up if desired),